Resource: aws_customer_gateway#

 Import#

-Customer gateways can be imported using id
+Customer gateways can be imported using id, e.g.,

 $ terraform import aws_customer_gateway.main cgw-12345678